 When Zuk scouted the South, he continued to defy baseball establishment.
 When he signed black players, he would often organize the contract in such a way that the player would receive the same amount of money a white player would.
 It was the value system of George Powles in action.

 Most scouts, particularly those who are outspoken, work for a number of teams throughout their careers.
-When the Pirates dropped Zuk, he signed on to scout the Southern states for the Oakland Athletics.
+When the Pirates dropped Zuk, he signed on to scout the Southern states for the Kansas City (later Oakland) Athletics.
 There, he befriended Piper Davis, a black scout who had played for the Birmingham Black Barons in the Negro American League and for the Pacific Coast League Oakland Oaks when Zuk worked in Oakland.

 Zuk and Davis shared a common belief that many black players were not given fair looks in what Davis used to call “white folks ball.”
 The two scouts traded tips, and when Davis knew he couldn’t get a player he wanted, he made sure Zuk knew about him.
 Years later, Davis’s daughter, Faye, could still recall her father nodding his approval, repeating his cadence, saying “Lord, Zooooook.”